Deconfounding Imitation Learning with Variational Inference: Deconfounded imitation learning from expert data alone

-The paper presents the proof that at tier 1, when suitable demonstrations from the expert are available, the interventional policy is identifiable from the expert data alone, without access to the environment or the expert.
+As discussed in~\autoref{sec:tiers}, when suitable demonstrations from the expert are available, the interventional policy is identifiable from the expert data alone, without access to the environment or the expert.
 In this section, we present a practical algorithm for learning the deconfounded imitation policy from such an expert dataset.
-At test time, the agent works the same way as the tier 2 algorithm presented in the paper.
+At test time, the agent works the same way as the Algorithm~\ref{alg:dynamics-learning} presented in the paper.

 Training an inference model directly on the expert demonstration faces the same problem as naive imitation learning, i.\,e., the trained model takes the expert's actions as evidence for the latent.
-However, by the assumption stated in appendix~\ref{app:optimality}, that the expert is uniquely determined by the environment dynamics, we can directly learn the conditional policy and dynamics model explaining the expert trajectories from the demonstrations because a latent that explains the dynamics also explains the expert.
+However, by the assumption, that the expert is uniquely determined by the environment dynamics, we can directly learn the conditional policy and dynamics model explaining the expert trajectories from the demonstrations because a latent that explains the dynamics also explains the expert.
 To train such models, we use variational inference to learn a trajectory encoder $q_{\phi_{\text{off}}}$, which infers the latent for the expert trajectories, and a factorized decoder, which reconstructs the dynamics of the environment and the expert's policy using networks $p_{\psi}$ and $\pi_{\eta}$ respectively.
 The variational inference objective is given by

 which, unlike the objective in the main paper, represents a VAE where the encoder $q_{\phi_{\text{off}}}$ takes as input the full expert trajectory $\tau_e^i$, and the decoder decodes both the action and transition probabilities throughout the trajectory.